 Evidence suggests that rather than technique or theoretical orientation, the relationship between you and your psychotherapist has one of the greatest impacts on the success of the work that you do in your therapy.

 I have a professional qualification in psychodynamic psychotherapy from WPF Therapy, following preliminary studies at Regent’s University.
-This form of therapy finds its roots in the explorations of the unconscious made by Sigmund Freud.
+This form of therapy finds its roots in the explorations of the unconscious made by Sigmund Freud, enriched and deepened by an understanding of human growth, development and patterns of relating to others.
 I have also been deeply influenced by the life and work of Carl Jung.
 He had a profound respect for the individual and the wisdom that lies buried within each of us, beyond psychological theories, labels or diagnosis.
 Jung’s distinctive development of psychotherapy and psychoanalysis is called Analytical Psychology.

 In addition to my formal training as a psychotherapist I have had many years of intensive psychotherapy myself.
 This means I have a sense of some of the hopes and worries you may experience when embarking on a course of psychotherapy or counselling.